-We believe our strengths lie both in empowering individuals and teams to address fundamental questions of global significance, while providing all our staff with a welcoming and inclusive workplace that enables everyone to develop and do their best work.
-Recognising that diversity is our strength, vital for innovation and creativity, we aspire to build a truly diverse community which values and respects every individual's unique contribution.
+We believe our strengths lie both in empowering individuals and teams to address fundamental questions of global significance, and in providing all of our staff with a welcoming and inclusive workplace that supports everyone to develop and do their best work.
+Recognising that diversity is a great strength, and vital for innovation and creativity, we aspire to build a truly diverse community which values and respects every individual's unique contribution.

-While we have long traditions of scholarship, we are also forward-looking, creative and cutting-edge.
+While we have long traditions of scholarship, we are also forward-looking, creative and cuttingedge.
 Oxford is one of Europe's most entrepreneurial universities.
-Income from external research contracts in 2016/17 exceeded £564m and we rank first in the UK for university spin-outs, with more than 130 companies created to date.
+Income from external research contracts in 2016/17 exceeded £564m and ranked first in the UK for university spinouts, with more than 130 spin-off companies created to date.
 We are also recognised as leaders in support for social enterprise.